NYPL/ami-preservation/docs/pages/metadata/imperfect-technical-metadata-fields.md

 ## Our approach

-In our workflows, these fields are generated through a constrained set of tools and processes that we use consistently in-house, and through established delivery workflows with outside vendors.
+In our workflows, these fields are generated through a constrained set of tools and processes that we use in-house, and through established delivery workflows with outside vendors.
 Within those environments, the values are often useful enough for operational and descriptive purposes.

 At the same time, we recognize that these fields are imperfect.
 They are subject to variation depending on: